 Clamping of cars

-When a car has been parked somewhere where it should not have been it will often be the case that the car has been clamped.
-The clamp placed over the wheel of the car will ensure that the car is unable to be driven and will only be removed upon the payment of a fine.
+If you park your car somewhere where you shouldn’t, your car may be clamped.
+The clamp placed over the wheel of the car will ensure your car can’t be driven and will only be removed upon the payment of a fine.

 When will my car be clamped?

-The situations on when an individuals’ car will be clamped depends upon whether they have parked on public or private property.
+When your car will be clamped depends on whether you have parked on public or private property.

 Notice fixed to the wheel

-A notice will be fixed to the wheel of the vehicle which will provide the details to the owner of the car on how it can be released.
+If you are clamped, a notice will be fixed to the wheel of your vehicle and/or your windscreen which will provide you with details on how it can be released.
 This will usually be in the form of a charge to be paid before the clamp is released.

 What happens if I try to get the clamp off the car myself?

 It is a criminal offence to interfere with or try and remove a clamp which has been placed on your car by the police or another authorised person.

 Under the Protection of Freedoms Act 2012 (PFA 2012), it is now a criminal offence to clamp, tow, block-in or immobilise a vehicle without lawful authority on privately owned land.